FREE STREAMING OF MUSIC !

-"322 E North Avenue" became the new home for the Watz mansion.
+"322 E North Avenue" became the home for the Watz mansion for 20 years.
 It had a small recording studio and a new baby grand piano.
 As of September 2018 we found a new waterfront building.
 Currently the music publishing is done at DES PLAINES RIVER SONGS, 114 Lake Shore Drive, Chicago, IL 60013-1116.
 Contact email@example.com

 Jeff Watz is a member of ASCAP American Society of Composers Authors and Publishers.